-The Directorate: International Education and Partnerships (IEP) was established to support the Durban University of Technology (DUT) in its drive towards becoming a globally positioned University of Technology.
+The International Education and Partnerships (IEP) directorate supports the Durban University of Technology (DUT) in its drive towards becoming a globally positioned University of Technology.

-IEP encourages internationalisation by highlighting activities in our departments to international and potential partners viz. universities, industry, embassies, consulates, Government departments and international agencies, and through this promote the image of the institution as a reputable, leading University of Technology in Africa within a dynamic global context.
+IEP encourages internationalisation by highlighting activities in our departments to international and potential partners, viz. universities, industry, embassies, consulates, Government departments and international agencies, and through this, to promote the image of the institution as a reputable, leading University of Technology in Africa within a dynamic global context.

 Our key focus activities:

-- To develop partnerships with other Universities international;
+- To develop partnerships with other Universities internationally;

-- To target high quality international students especially in the SADC region;
+- To enrol high quality international students for study at DUT, especially from the South African Development Community region;

 - To provide pastoral support to our international students;

 - To provide logistical support to international visitors, scholars and students.
-This includes immigration requirements, medical, visa information, students welfare, advice on foreign qualifications and conferment of status;
+This includes immigration requirements, medical and visa information, students welfare and advice on acceptability of foreign qualifications;

 - To work with academic departments to identify suitable international partners that will promote teaching innovation, learning and research.

-- Facilitate the renewal of Study permits and Visas
+- Help with the renewal of Study permits and Visas.

-- Recruit International students in the SADC region
+- Recruiting of International students in the South African Development Community region as well as globally.

 - Attend to International Students matters throughout the year.